Procurement Negotiation Strategies for Win-Win Outcomes

 When procurement teams can master this balance, they can build stronger relationships with suppliers, satisfy needs over wants, and create value in virtually any negotiation environment.

-It all starts with a renewed approach to negotiation that puts an emphasis on win-win outcomes.
+It all starts with a renewed approach to negotiation that emphasizes win-win outcomes.

 What Happens When Teams Focus on Maximizing Outcomes